kiritocode1/Blank-Theme/README.md

 - Support for multiple file types
 - Support for multiple file icons
 - Support for multiple file extensions

+Experience the future of coding with Blank Theme in Antigravity.

 ## Installation